sargsyan/github-notifier/documentation.md

 If you didn't configure the value with github notifier you can either generated new token or click on the existing token and push "Regenerate token button".
 When you regenerate the token make sure that applications and services don't use the old value of the token, because the old will become invalid.

-# Comparison to with other tools and techniques
+# Comparison to other tools and techniques

 Disclaimer: This is not definitive comparison with all the available tools.
 The comparison is done with the main popular tools.